pulsejet/nextcloud-oidc-login/README.md

     //	- 'plain'
     // The default value is empty, which won't apply the PKCE flow.
     'oidc_login_code_challenge_method' => '',

+    // If OIDC server has refresh tokens enabled and
+    // you want to manage session at OIDC server by storing
+    // and refreshing tokens.
+Defaults to false.
+    'oidc_refresh_tokens_enabled' => false,

 );
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)